 3. Attach a second 1×3 and base moulding

 Cut another 1×3 to size and attach to the wall a few inches above the base 1×3.
-To know exactly where to attach it, hold up your base molding against the two 1x3s (as shown in photo below) and make sure your base moulding will cover about 1/4″ of the bottom edge of the second 1×3.
-Attach the 1×3 to the wall with 1 1/4″ brad nails and brad nailer.
+To know exactly where to attach it, hold up your base molding against the two 1x3s (as shown in photo below) and make sure your base molding will cover about 1/4″ of the bottom edge of the second 1×3.
+Attach the 1×3 to the wall, into the wall studs, with 1 1/4″ brad nails and a brad nailer.
 Make sure this second board is level before attaching!

 We had a few wall items to work around, like our toilet piping, where we used our Dremel tool to cut a notch out of the board to make everything fit properly.

-Finally, cut your base moulding to size and attach it to the first 1×3 (along the floor) with brad nails and brad nailer.
+Finally, cut your base molding to size and attach it to the first 1×3 (along the floor) with brad nails and a brad nailer.

 4. Attach a third 1×3 to the middle of the wall

 Cut a third 1×3 to size and attach it about halfway up the wall with brad nails and brad nailer.
 You can also attach it about 3/4 of the way up the wall, but in order to save on material and not have weird cuts around our vanity mirror, we chose to attach it about halfway on our wall.
 Again make sure you use a level to make sure the board is level when attaching and make sure to put a few nails through the wall studs for extra security.

 5. Add battens (vertical boards) to wall

 Determine how much space you want between each batten (vertical board).
 We chose to do 12 inches apart for this bathroom.
 For a larger room, you may want to do bigger spacing to suit the scale of the room better.
 For our DIY board and batten wall in our nursery room we did 16.5″ of spacing since it was a much bigger room.